eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Comments/index.md

 export default Utterances
 ```

-// TODO
-- don't forget the SCSS file
-- stay tuned for more
+Don't forget the SCSS file from earlier (`Utterances/style.scss`), and stay tuned for the next posts in the series which will elaborate and further examine the theme change feature via React context.